 We are obsessed with driving relevance for our clients’ brands.
 Accordingly, we have developed a Brand Relevance Scorecard that assesses the relevance of each brand-touchpoint from four perspectives:

 These brand relevance questions seem disarmingly simple, but it’s amazing how many sophisticated companies cannot answer yes to even one of them.

-A good place to start your brand-buyer relevance assessment is with your company’s website.
 We view the website as a foundational buyer touchpoint for brand relevance, as it serves a critical role in delivering leads to sales, educating prospects, and housing thought leadership materials.
 If you’re not building brand loyalty here, you’re missing a huge opportunity.